Article

 In 1887, he graduated from University of California, Berkeley.
 He moved to the East Coast and worked as a journalist for the “New York Sun” for the next five years.
 In 1893, he married Jane Thacker Floy and the Mathers had one daughter, Bertha Floy Mather.
 Following the marriage, Mather joined his father in the borax business at the Pacific Coast Borax Company, working in advertising and as a sales promotion manager.
 Talented at marketing and publicity, Mather helped Francis Marion "Borax" Smith make the brand name 20 Mule Borax synonymous with borax in the United States.
 In 1898, he and partner Thomas Thorkildsen created Thorkildsen-Mather Borax Company.

 In 1904, Mather hiked the Swiss Alps, followed by climbing up the icy side of Mount Rainier with the Sierra Club in 1905.
 He credited such experiences not only with making him into a committed mountaineer but also with inspiring ideas to improve national parks in the United States.
 Mather found that the parks had poorly maintained trails and roads, and no protection from private lumber and cattle interests.
-In 1914, after hiking in the High Sierra, he wrote the secretary of interior, Franklin K. Lane, to complain about the management of the parks.
-The story goes that Lane, who was looking for someone to administer the parks, invited Mather to come to Washington, D.C., and "run them yourself" as assistant to the secretary of the interior.
+In 1914, after hiking in the High Sierra, he wrote to the secretary of Interior, Franklin K. Lane, to complain about the management of the parks.
+The story goes that Lane, who was looking for someone to administer the parks, invited Mather to come to Washington, D.C., and "run them yourself" as assistant to the secretary of the Interior.
+However, that story hasn't been verified.

 Mather came to Washington from Chicago in January 1915 as special assistant to secretary of the interior for national park concerns.
 There, he met Horace M. Albright, who became his assistant and together they laid the groundwork to establish a system of national parks.
 That summer the Mather took a group of influential individuals on a back country trek through the High Sierras.
 The "Mather Mountain Party" as it became known engendered significant support for the mission to establish a bureau to manage the parks.
 Within a relatively short time, Mather brought together a broad coalition in support for national parks, including the railroads and other business interests; writers and journalists; environmental groups such as Sierra Club, American Civic Association, and Save the Redwoods; and members of Congress, to secure passage of the act establishing the National Park Service (NPS) on August 25, 1916.

 Around 1924, Mather purchased a Bell and Howell 16mm Cine camera and Filmo Cine Projector.
 He used the camera to create home movies that document his family life, national parks he visited, and special events.
-From 1925-1928, he made dozens of films while traveling to national parks as part of his annual inspection tours, as well as during trips to Alaska and Hawaii.
+He may have hired someone to do some of the filming for him because he appears in many of them and, therefore, cannot have been the cameraman.
+Family or NPS staff may have filmed some of the scenes in which he features.
+From 1925-1928, dozens of films were made while traveling to national parks as part of his annual inspection tours, as well as during trips to Alaska and Hawaii.

 In November 1928, Mather entered the Corey Hill Hospital in Brookline, Massachusetts to work with Dr. Joel Goldthwaite to regain mobility in the leg, arm, and fingers affected by the stroke.
 He had a second stroke while at the hospital and died on January 22, 1930.
 Following his death, sympathy messages sent to Mrs. Mather and newspaper obituaries praised his good works.
 Numerous locations and geographic features were named in his honor, including Mount Mather in Alaska; Mather Point at the Grand Canyon; Mather Memorial Highway in the Cascades; Mather Memorial Arboretum of redwoods in Strawberry Canyon at the University of California; and a 10,000-tree Mather Forest was developed at Lake George, NY, among others.